-The establishment of the world’s first International Criminal Court provided a fantastic opportunity to further support the rule of international law and the fight against impunity by garnering a youth-led interest.
+The establishment of the world’s first International Criminal Court provided a fantastic opportunity to further support the rule of international law and the fight against impunity.
 The competition involves collaboration with judges from international courts and tribunals, professors of international (criminal) law, and other legal professionals.
-This network makes the ICC Moot Court Competition a realistic simulation of ICC proceedings.
+This network makes the ICC Moot Court Competition an accurate simulation of ICC proceedings.
 The competition’s case addresses fundamental issues of substantive and procedural international criminal law.

 The IBA ICC Moot Court Competition welcomes universities from all over the world for a large-scale moot court simulating the proceedings of the International Criminal Court (ICC).
 Most universities must qualify at national or regional rounds to represent their countries at the international competition, which normally takes place in The Hague in June.
 Please click here for more information.